Team

 BSMS (2019-2024) & JRF ; Email: athulya19@iiserb.ac.in

 To me, the brain holds the key to understanding the most intriguing mysteries of the human body.
 The current focus of my research is the interaction between Hsp40 family chaperones and neurodegenerative proteins such as tau.
-I examine the eye morphology and NMJs in the Drosophila model for the purpose.
+I examine the eye morphology and NMJs in the Drosophila model for this purpose.

 Nitika Chandra